Finding Debt Relief Through Bankruptcy

 If you’re not sure that bankruptcy is the solution, or you have decided that it is time to file, speak with our lawyers to learn how we can help.
 Contact us online or by calling (402) 298-8288 to ask about our free initial consultations.

 When you come to Johnson & Pekny, LLC, we will gather all of your financial information and analyze your assets and outstanding debt.
-We’ll then discuss what your goals are, such as if you’d like to keep your house or vehicles, and what options are available.
+We’ll discuss what your goals are, such as if you’d like to keep your house or vehicles, and what options are available.
 The two main types of bankruptcy for individuals are Chapter 7 and Chapter 13.
-Our attorneys will help you determine which is best for you based on your individual circumstances.
+Our attorneys will help you determine which is best for you based on your unique circumstances.

 Eliminate Debt Quickly Through Chapter 7 Bankruptcy

 Chapter 7 Bankruptcy is a solution for many of our clients whose income falls under a certain level.
 Under Chapter 7, all of your unsecured debt — your credit cards, medical bills, etc. — is discharged.
 Discharged debt means that you no longer have to make those payments and your creditors cannot collect on these items.

 Reduce Your Debt, Reorganize Your Finances Through Chapter 13 Bankruptcy